 - Add a Purchase or Sales Contract

-The workflow captures how the pages in the sitemap fit together to accomplish the mission-critical trading tasks.
+The structure captures how the pages in the sitemap fit together to accomplish the mission-critical trading tasks.

 Information Retieval – “the Library”